KKowalewski24/social-racetrack/README.md

 Not generic DatabaseController e.g. EventDatabaseController fetch object or array of objects from DB and then fetch all refPath objects to have 'full' object not only references to them

+Cascade delete
+* Deleting racetrack also deletes events on this racetrack
+* Deleting event also deletes refPath from members who create event or join
+* Deleting member also deletes events created by him/her